-Martin Holdrege, a graduate of Hawthorne Valley School, worked with us for several years.
+A report about on-farm native bees in Columbia County: This is the work of Martin Holdrege, a graduate of Hawthorne Valley School, who worked with us for several years.
 During his last couple years at HVS he focused his efforts on studying native on-farm bees.
 The materials below are his summaries of that work.
-We hope to continue aspects of his work, so please get in touch with us if you’re interested in on-farm bees in the County.
 Martin himself is also a great source of information.
-He's been moving around, but we'll gladly put you in touch with him.
+He's been moving around, but we'll gladly put you in touch with him.;

 The Bee Genera of Eastern Canada, by Laurence Packer, Julio A. Genaro and Cory S. Sheffield, has a nice summary of native bee identification and natural history.

-A NYS website that has info about bees, especially concerning bees found in NY.
+A Cornell website that has info about bees, especially concerning bees found in NY.

 The Discover Life website has excellent keys for bee ID in the eastern US.
 These are the keys we use for most of our ID work.
 There are also plenty of photographs of bees.